Muhammad-Zafeer/crypto-app/README.md

      This should be enough for this app.
 Also a sample data.db file is already provide you can skip.

+9. To run the app type this command `flask run`

 ## Running Test Cases

 To run the test cases, follow these steps: